What Is a Project Management Framework?

 - Clarity: A framework clearly lays out all project tasks and the tools needed to complete them, meaning there is no confusion when teams get to the execution stage.

-- Simplification: When large projects are broken down into smaller tasks, it is easier for project managers to delegate tasks and for teams to tackle the workload.
+- Simplification: When large projects are broken down into smaller tasks, it is easier for project managers to delegate tasks and teams to tackle the workload.

 - Optimization: A project management framework can help managers assess how much time and money is spent on each project.
 This enables them to successfully allocate and optimize resources for future projects.